 The College expects about 1,500 school students to attend the exhibit beginning at 9:00 a.m.
 Following the departure of the students, the general public is invited to see the exhibits from 2:30 – 5:00 p.m.

 In cooperation with the North Carolina Archives, the day-long exhibition showcases:

 ACC’s Scott Collection is hosting an exhibit on the influenza epidemic on the homefront during World War I. The Scott Collection in the Wallace Gee Building commemorates the history and contributions of Alamance County’s Scott family in fields such as agriculture, politics and medicine.

-Alamance County middle and high school students are invited to compete in a poster board contest, with more than $2,000 in prize money awarded to winners.
-Information on the contest rules have been distributed to Alamance-Burlington Schools (or contact Sherri.Singer@alamancecc.edu).
-Winning posters will be displayed and an awards ceremony will be held at 7:00 p.m. on March 29 in the college’s Patterson Auditorium.
+Alamance County middle and high school students were invited to compete in a poster board contest, with more than $2,000 in prize money awarded to winners.
+Information on the contest rules were previously distributed to Alamance-Burlington Schools.
+Winning posters will be displayed at an awards ceremony held at 7:00 p.m. on March 29 in the College’s Patterson Auditorium.

 This project is made possible by funding from the North Carolina Humanities Council, a statewide nonprofit and affiliate of the National Endowment for the Humanities.